-A. WHEREAS, Landlord and Tenant are parties to that certain Lease dated as of January 27, 2012 (the "Original Lease"), as amended by that certain First Amendment to Lease dated as of November 5, 2012, that certain Second Amendment to Lease dated as of November 16, 2012, that certain Fourth Amendment to Lease dated as of September 8, 2015 (collectively, and as the same may have been further amended, amended and restated, supplemented or modified from time to time, the "Existing Lease"), whereby Tenant leases certain premises (the "Existing Premises") from Landlord at 201 Elliott Avenue West in Seattle, Washington (the "Building"), including certain space within the Building's vivarium (such portion of the Building's vivarium currently leased to Tenant, the "Tenant's Existing Vivarium Space");

-B. WHEREAS, Tenant desires to lease additional premises from Landlord in the Building's vivarium; and

-C. WHEREAS, Landlord and Tenant desire to modify and amend the Existing Lease only in the respects and on the conditions hereinafter stated.
+- A. WHEREAS, Landlord and Tenant are parties to that certain Lease dated as of January 27, 2012 (the "Original Lease"), as amended by that certain First Amendment to Lease dated as of November 5, 2012, that certain Second Amendment to Lease dated as of November 16, 2013, that certain Third Amendment to Lease dated as of October 16, 2013 and that certain Fourth Amendment to Lease dated as of September 8, 2015 (collectively, and as the same may have been further amended, amended and restated, supplemented or modified from time to time, the "Existing Lease"), whereby Tenant leases certain premises (the "Existing Premises") from Landlord at 201 Elliott Avenue West in Seattle, Washington (the "Building"), including certain space within the Building's vivarium (such portion of the Building's vivarium currently leased to Tenant, the "Tenant's Existing Vivarium Space"); - B. WHEREAS, Tenant desires to lease additional premises from Landlord in the Building's vivarium; and - C. WHEREAS, Landlord and Tenant desire to modify and amend the Existing Lease only in the respects and on the conditions hereinafter stated.